|Nutrition Facts (per serving)|

 Gather the ingredients.

-Cut the asparagus into 1-inch pieces and set aside, reserve a few tips for garnish.
+Cut the asparagus into 1-inch pieces and set aside; reserve a few tips for garnish, if desired.

 In a soup pot, melt the butter over medium heat.
 When it begins to foam, add the garlic and cook for 30 seconds.

 Add the stock and asparagus and bring to a simmer.
 Cook for about 5 minutes, or until the asparagus is tender but still green.

-When the asparagus is ready, remove from heat and puree using an immersion blender or add to a regular blender.
+Remove from the heat and puree the mixture using an immersion blender, or place in a regular blender.
 Process until smooth.